InteropIO/finsemble-seed/src-built-in/components/inputAndSelectionDialog/README.md

-## Input and Selection
+## SingleInput Dialog

 ### Overview
 This is the dialog we show when we need a name for a new workspace.
+In addition to simplly creatingIt allows the user to select a template as the basis of their new workspace.
 ### What it looks like
 ![](./screenshot.png)